jzstraley/docsref/docs/resources/how-to-search-more-effectively.md

 -site:pinterest.*
 ```

 No results should have pinterest in the domain name.
-Does not exclude sites that include pintrest in the their name.
+Does not exclude sites that include pinterest in the their name